 - Elevate the camper by positioning jacks under the frame 12" to 20" behind the axle.
-Use the jack stands under the frame to support the camper any time it is elevated. - NEVER PLACE THE JACKS UNDER THE FLOOR OR USE THE STABILIZERS TO ELEVATE THE CAMPER. - Do not remove the wheels or hub/drum assembly. - · Locate the adjusting slot at the bottom of the backing plate and remove the protective cover. - While spinning the wheel, use a blade screwdriver to rotate the star wheel until there is a heavy brake drag. - Loosen until the wheel turns freely. - Replace the protective plug. - Repeat adjustment steps for the other wheel. - Never adjust just one brake.
+Use the jack stands under the frame to support the camper any time it is elevated. - NEVER PLACE THE JACKS UNDER THE FLOOR OR USE THE STABILIZERS TO ELEVATE THE CAMPER. - Do not remove the wheels or hub/drum assembly. - Locate the adjusting slot at the bottom of the backing plate. - While spinning the wheel, use a blade screwdriver to rotate the star wheel until there is a heavy brake drag. - Loosen until the wheel turns freely. - Repeat adjustment steps for the other wheel. - Never adjust just one brake.